 Firstly, wear what your comfortable in.
 If you aren’t comfortable in what you’ve chosen for pictures, it will show!

-Secondly, matching is out, coordinating is in!
-This means no blue jeans and white t shirts on every person (unless you really like this look).
 Choosing colours that compliment each other works really well.
 Usually choosing two to three main colours of wardrobe, and maybe one accent pop of colour is what I recommend.
 Having said all of that if you have a group of children all wearing white or cream this can look very classic and beautiful also.

 Winter is a great time layers and textures.
 Layering adds depth so things like vests, scarves, cardigans, tights and boots or flats as well as statement necklaces always look great.